Revised May 31st, 2012

 My uncle started to look around for any sign or clue that might help him find his way.
 Suddenly, in the distance, he noticed a bird flying high in the sky.
 This was no ordinary bird; he had recalled how his father had told him how this particular bird was sacred and it’s sighting considered auspicious.
-My uncle believed that this had to be a sign of some sort.
+In my uncle’s mind, this had to have been a sign of some sort.
 He began to head in the direction of the bird.
-After walking for some time, a snow storm picked up.
-Once again he found himself covered in wind and snow.
+After walking for some time a snow storm picked up, once again he found himself covered in wind and snow.

-As the Chinese soldier approached and put his hands forth to grab him, my uncle tried to slip past – but he was too slow.
+As the Chinese soldier approached and put his hands forth to grab him, my uncle tried to slip past — but he was too slow.
 The soldier blocked him from running around and then grabbed onto him.
 My uncle tried to wrestle free from this man’s grip, but couldn’t get loose.
-He finally looked up and examined this stranger closely.
-It was then that he realized that he had not been captured by a Chinese soldier afterall – it was his own father who had been searching for him.
+He finally looked up and examined this stranger closely, he realized that he had not been captured by a Chinese soldier afterall — it was his own father who had been searching for him.

 Lastly, I can recall another story from my second eldest uncle.
-During the family’s flight to India, my uncle had begged to take along the family’s Tibetan mastiff dog.
-His father quickly objected to my uncle’s pleas, he realized it would be too dangerous for the family if the dog was noisy.
+During the family’s flight to India, My uncle had begged to take along the family’s Tibetan mastiff dog.
+My grandfather quickly objected to my uncles pleas, he realized it would be too dangerous for the family if the dog was noisy.

 And so, the dog was left behind.
 However, shortly after leaving their village and walking for some time, the dog could be seen in the distance running towards the family.
 After a short while the dog had finally reunited with his owners.
 Somehow he had managed to break free from his leash and find the family.
-The sight of the liberated dog made my uncle very happy (perhaps to the dismay of his father); the two friends could make the long trek together after all.
-It seemed the dog had escaped his own chains to now help his owners escape their own chains of repression.
+The sight of the liberated dog made my uncle very happy (perhaps to the dismay of my grandfather); the two friends could make the long trek together after all.
+It seemed the dog had escaped his own chains to now help (as we’ll later see) his owners escape their own chains of repression.

-After many nights of travelling and hiding from the Chinese, the family had reached the Tibetan border.
-Many starving Tibetan families who had made the strenuous trek through the Himalayas, approached farmers in these borderlands with gold, jewelry, and other valuables, in an attempt to make exchanges for food.
+After weeks of travelling the family had reached the Tibetan border.
+Many starving Tibetan families, who had made the strenuous trek through the Himalayas, approached farmers in these borderlands with gold, jewelry, and other valuables in attempt to make exchanges for food.
 My grandfather’s family was one of these Tibetan families, the harsh conditions during the trek had led to the death of two of his sons.
 He hoped that these farmers would be kind enough to provide food for his family to prevent the loss of more of his children.

-My grandfather approached a farmer and offered their most valuable jewelry and belongings for food.
+He approached a farmer and offered their most valuable jewelry and belongings for food.
 The farmer rejected his offer since he had already amassed plenty of jewelry and gold from other fleeing Tibetan families before them.
-However, the farmer had taken a liking to the family’s Tibetan Mastiff.
+However, the farmer had taken a liking to my uncle’s Tibetan Mastiff.
 And so, regretably for my uncle, the dog was exchanged to the farmer for food to nourish the family.